axanthos/orange3-textable-prototypes/doc/widgets/SciHubator.rst

 ~~~~~~

 *SciHub inaccessible - verify your connexion.*
+   Plese verify your internet connexion or check if Sci-Hub is down.

 *An error occurred when downloading.*
+   Donwloading the PDF didn't worked, please try again.

 *Error occurred when reading PDF:*
+   An unexpected error occured when reading the downloaded PDF.
+Please try again, if the error still happen your DOI could be not compatible.

 *Download failed.
 Please, verify DOI or connexion.*
+   Sci-Hub is accessible but scihubator couldn't download the PDF.
+Your connexion has perhaps crashed in the download process or the DOI provided is not valid.